Prajwal-banakar/Prajwal-banakar/README.md

 ###

-<p align="left">I'm  undergraduate student in Information science and engineering from vishveshwaraiya technological University. <br>Results-oriented Engineering with a proven skills of optimizing project outcomes.
-Skilled in java, spring boot and strategic project management.
-Seeking a challenging executive role to leverage technical expertise and drive engineering excellence.
-Deep understanding of software development principles and life cycles, able to work independently and as part of a team.Enriching journey with full of surprises and great learnings.</p>
+<p align="left">I'm  undergraduate student in Information science and engineering from vishveshwaraiya technological University.Results-oriented Engineering with a proven skills of optimizing project outcomes.
+Skilled in java,spring boot and strategic project management.Seeking a challenging executive role to leverage technical expertise and drive engineering excellence.Deep understanding of software development principles and life cycles, able to work independently and as part of a team.Enriching journey with full of surprises and great learnings.</p>

 ###